zogh1/Fandango-vs.-Reality-A-Ratings-Analysis-/README.md

 Clone this repository to your local machine.
 Install the required Python packages listed in requirements.txt.
-Open and run the Jupyter Notebook (analysis.ipynb) to execute the analysis.
+Open and run the Jupyter Notebook